dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 In any program there are variables that share the same representation but signify very different concepts.
 For instance, an int could be used to represent a loop index, a timestamp, a file descriptor, or a month; a `float64` could represent a velocity in meters per second or a temperature in one of several scales; and a `string` could represent a password or the name of a color.

 A `type` declaration defines a new *named type* that has the same underlying type as an existing type.
-The named type provides a way to separate different and perhaps incompatible uses of the *underlying type* so that they can’t be mixed unintentionally.
+The named type provides a way to separate different and perhaps incompatible uses of the *underlying type* so that they can't be mixed unintentionally.
 ```go
   type name underlyingType
 ```

-Type declarations most often appear at package level, where the named type is visible throughout the package, and if the name is exported (it starts with an upper-case letter), it’s accessible from other packages as well.
+Type declarations most often appear at package level, where the named type is visible throughout the package, and if the name is exported (it starts with an upper-case letter), it's accessible from other packages as well.

-To illustrate type declarations, let’s turn the different temperature scales into different types:
+To illustrate type declarations, let's turn the different temperature scales into different types:
 ```go
 // tgpl.io ch2/tempconv0
 // Package tempconv performs Celsius and Fahrenheit temperature computations.